kyj0107/IT-1600-Final-Project/Multiplication.md

      ?
 ```

 The same rules apply, but since the second operand has 3 digits, as you multiply each digit by the first operand, you add one more 0 to the end.
-So...
+So, you multiply 11011 by 1, then by 0 with an extra 0 tacked on, then by 1 again with another 0 added.

 ```
     11011